BrokenShell/Fortuna/docs/development.md

 uv build --no-sources
 ```

+The clean CI artifact jobs add `--no-config` so the build validates
+`build-system.requires` in isolation instead of inheriting the checkout's
+editable-development no-isolation policy.

 A release check includes installing the built wheel into a fresh environment
 and importing it with the source checkout absent from `sys.path`: